stenniswood/bk_code/atiltcam/Readme.md

 * GPS connector
 * CAN transceiver

-It allows the user to control the Tilt and Pan of the camera from a Android cell phone or other bkInstant device.
+All inputs/outputs will be accessible via abkInstant from a Android smart phone (cell phone or other bkInstant device.

 Since each RC servo is slightly different specs, the data is put into the config.ini file